bphenriques/dotfiles/README.md

    $ "$HOME"/.dotfiles/bin/sync.sh
    ```

 4. Import the GPG Key using `gpg --import`.
-If pinentry fails, you may need to restart.
+You may need to restart.

-5. NixOS:

-   1. Create `/etc/nixos/smb-secrets` property file with a `username` and a `password`

-6. Reboot!
+5. Reboot!

 # Updating